Jan Rabson

 Jan Rabson (June 14, 1954 – October 13, 2022) was an American actor.
+During his four-decade career, he appeared in over 100 titles.
+He frequently worked in voice over, including as Tetsuo Shima in the Streamline Pictures dub of the anime film Akira (1988) and Larry Laffer in the Leisure Suit Larry video game series (1993–2004; 2013–2020).

 Life and career

 Rabson was born in East Meadow, New York, on June 14, 1954.
-Jan's voice has been heard on thousands of commercials, films, TV shows, and animated films and series.
+Rabson's voice was in thousands of commercials, films, TV shows, and animated films and series.
 For many years, Jan was a member of Johnny Carson's "Mighty Carson Art Players", performing in on-camera sketches as well as providing the voices for answering machines, cash registers and other inanimate objects for Johnny's sketches.
 One of his more famous roles included providing the voice for Larry Laffer in Leisure Suit Larry 6: Shape Up or Slip Out!, Leisure Suit Larry: Love for Sail!, Leisure Suit Larry's Casino, Leisure Suit Larry: Magna Cum Laude, Leisure Suit Larry: Reloaded and Leisure Suit Larry: Wet Dreams Don't Dry.

-Most recently, Jan's voice can be heard in all of the Pixar Cars Toons shorts as well as Toy Story 3, Up, WALL-E and many more.
-In some of his anime dubbing and on-camera work, he used the name Stanley Gurd, Jr., and is best known for voicing Tetsuo Shima from Akira (the Streamline dub for Orion Pictures) under that name.
+Rabson performed in all of the Pixar Cars Toons shorts as well as Toy Story 3, Up, WALL-E, Cars, Finding Nemo and many more.
+In some of his anime dubbing and on-camera work, he used the name Stanley Gurd, Jr., and is best known for voicing Tetsuo Shima from the first English dub of Akira under that name.
 He is also the voice of Horse from the preschool series Slim Pig.

 In 1988, Rabson was the first contestant and champion on Blackout.

 In 2013, he reprised his role of Tetsuo Shima for AficionadosChris' review of Akira.